ShivaniSadani/superstore-sales-dashboard/README.md

 # 🛒 Superstore Sales Dashboard

-An interactive Tableau dashboard visualizing sales performance across categories, regions, and customer segments using Superstore data.
+An interactive Tableau dashboard focusing on customer behavior and sales trends from Superstore data.

 ---

 ## 📊 Key Insights
 - Sales, Profit, and Order Volume
-- Top/Bottom Performing Categories
+- Customer Segment and Category Analysis
-- Regional and Segment-wise Trends
+- Top Customers by Sales and Profit
-- Monthly Sales & Profitability Analysis
+- Monthly Trends in Customer Purchases

 ---